 The report is currently based upon desk research, as our questionnaires sent to Albanian institutions were not answered.
+Valuable contributions were received from contact persons from AlbInvest and United States Agency for International Development (EDEM - Albania Enterprise Development & Export Market Services).

 The objective of this study is to enhance our understanding of the national innovation system in Albania.
-An overview of the situation as regards "Innovation Infrastructures" such as clusters, technology and innovation centres, technological and science parks, business-start-up centres/ technology incubators and some further related organizations is given.
+An overview of the situation as regards "Innovation Infrastructures" such as clusters, technology and innovation centres, technological and science parks, business-start-up centres/ technology incubators and some further related organisations is given.
 The general environment is described as well as important strategic documents and the main programmes and instruments for support.
 The report concludes with a list and description of the main infrastructures.